serverlessworkflow/specification/specification.md

 End definitions can trigger compensations by specifying the `compensate` property and setting it to `true`.
 This means that before workflow finishes its execution workflow compensation must be performed.
-Note that in case when the end definition has its "kind" set to "event", compensation must be performed before producing the specified events and ending workflow execution.
+Note that in case when the end definition has its `produceEvents` property set, compensation must be performed before producing the specified events and ending workflow execution.

 #### Compensation Execution Details